Translation of this article:

 All in all, though, rim brakes are simple and practical, and they are preferred for economy, sporty performance and light weight.

-There is a separate article on this site identifying the different types of frame-mounted brakes and pointing to further information about them.
+Cantilever brakes, U brakes and Rollercam brakes require special brazed-on fittings on the frame.
+These fittings are commonly called "studs" or "bosses."
+A separate article on this site identifies the different types of frame-mounted brakes and points to further information about them.

 For a rim brake to work well, the rim must be clean and of of uniform width, and the wheel must be true.
 A lumpy or dented rim will make the brake grab.
 A rim that weaves from side to side will rub on one or both brake shoes and make you go slower whether you want to or not.
 A rim brake also can drag if misaligned, or if friction in a pivot keeps a brake arm from retracting fully..